- What We Do

 - Working in Crises and Conflict

 Food Security Situation

 Although refugee numbers had been declining in recent years, the current political instability and violence in neighboring Burundi have driven thousands of refugees into Tanzania.
-Since April 2015, the number of Burundians seeking refuge in Tanzania has jumped from approximately 3,000 to 141,000, according to the United Nations High Commissioner for Refugees (UNHCR), bringing the total number of refugees in Tanzania to over 200,000 as of February 2017.
+Since April 2015, the number of Burundians seeking refuge in Tanzania has jumped from approximately 3,000 to 179,000, according to the United Nations High Commissioner for Refugees (UNHCR), bringing the total number of refugees in Tanzania to over 237,000 as of February 2017.
 As many as 600 Burundians are arriving each day and the three existing camps are at or over full capacity.
 There are also significant concerns around the Tanzanian Government's January decision to revoke prima facie refugee status for arrivals from Burundi, potentially impacting the dlivery of humanitarian assistance to those fleeing conflict and food insecurity.

 Protection and assistance needs remain high for refugees.
-Refugees living in Tanzania are not permitted to work nor move outside the camps, limiting their ability to access food and income.
-According to the Famine Early Warning Systems Network (FEWS NET), refugees who arrived prior to the November 2015 planting season are in Stressed (IPC Phase 2!) levels of acute food insecurity even with ongoing humanitarian assistance.
+Refugees living in Tanzania are not permitted to work nor move outside the camps, limiting their ability to access food and work.
+According to the Famine Early Warning Systems Network (FEWS NET), most refugees are currently facing Stressed (IPC Phase 2!) levels of acute food insecurity even with ongoing humanitarian assistance.
 The newer arrivals are coming in a compromised state, making them more vulnerable than those who arrived earlier in the year.
 Those who arrived after August are likely to remain in Crisis (IPC Phase 3!) levels of acute food insecurity through May 2017.
 The Masika harvest beginning in July is expected to perform well, and with the increased food availability from the harvest in unimodal areas, the majority of refugees will likely improve to Stressed through September.